tlozoot/experigen/README.md

 Experigen does not measure reaction times.

-Experigen requires participants to have a line internet connection.
+Experigen requires participants to be online and using an active internet connection.
 There is no offline mode at the moment.

 ## Setup